discentem/blog-content/content/posts/macvdmtool.md

 1. Connect the host and target Macs together via an official Apple USB-C charging cable.
 The cable must be plugged into the DFU port on both ends.

     - On the M1 Macbook Air, the DFU port is the usb-c port closest to the screen.
-    - On the M1 Pro, the DFU port is the usb-c port closed to the Magsafe connector.
+    - On the M1 Pro, the DFU port is the usb-c port closest to the Magsafe connector.

     See Mr. Macintosh's excellent [blog post on DFU restores](https://mrmacintosh.com/restore-macos-firmware-on-an-apple-silicon-mac-boot-to-dfu-mode/) for more information.